 Rome is a beautiful city full of history and culture.
 Around every corner you'll come across architectural and art treasures.
 There is so much to see and do it's sometimes hard to know where to start, and how to get the most out of your trip.

-To help you out, this guide points you in the direction of the top 20 things to do and see in the city.
+To help you out, this guide points you in the direction of the 20 best things to do in Rome.

 Spend a few minutes planning your time in this eternal city to get the most out of its attractions.
 Don't forget to leave yourself some time for relaxing over a cup of coffee and enjoying al-fresco dining on the flavors of Italy.

 The Piazza del Popolo sits to the north of the city, where three famous streets meet - Via del Corso, Via del Babuino and Via di Ripetta.
 These streets are home to many high-class shops and boutiques.